spiral/docs/http/cookies.md

 ```

 > Attention, CookieManager can not be used to read incoming cookies, use `InputManager` or active `ServerRequestInstance` for this purposes.

+Additionally to cookie creation CookieManager will mount attribute value to active request `cookieDomain` which will contain pre-configured domain to be used for cookie.

 ## Selecting protection method
 `CookieManager` middleware provides 2 different ways to protect cookie data.